Magisk-Modules-Repo/NfcScreenOff/README.md

 I have patched the original `NfcNci.apk` (com/android/nfc/ScreenStateHelper.smali) so that the phone thinks the screen is always on and unlocked.
 This patch only applies to NFC Service so it does not impact any other functionality of the phone.

 I succeeded to make it work only if the `modded` APK is injected while the phone is booted with the `original` APK.
-That is why I inject the `modded` APK in [common/service.sh](common/service.sh).
+That is why I inject the `modded` APK in [service.sh](service.sh).

 The modded APK was generated using the method described [here](https://github.com/lapwat/NfcScreenOffPie).